vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/comparisons.rst

 *************************

-The output of ``fanc insulation`` and ``fanc directionality`` for multiple window sizes is a Kai-C multi-score file, which contains the insulation/directionality scores for multiple windows sizes at once.
+The output of ``fanc insulation`` and ``fanc directionality`` for multiple window sizes is a FAN-C multi-score file, which contains the insulation/directionality scores for multiple windows sizes at once.
 You can directly compare all scores against each other by providing two multi-score files as input to ``fanc compare`` - every window size will be compared independently and the comparisons output in yet another multi-score file.